ashokmohank/handson/handson/README.md

 1.  import Provider
 2.  import 'connect' and the component with connect and export the connected component know as container

-Summary of Steps to follow:
+Detailed Steps to follow:

+> Refer 8_ReactRedux

 1. Create View (Plain views)
     a. components/App.js